mariusz-schimke/GiGraph/README.md

 ### Edge groups

-Edge groups join a single node with multiple nodes, multiple nodes with a single node, or multiple nodes with multiple nodes.
+Edge groups join a single node to multiple nodes, multiple nodes to a single node, or multiple nodes to multiple nodes.
 The examples below present each of these use cases.
-An edge group may be understood as a simpler approach to specifying multiple edges, with the assumption that all of them share one list of attributes.
+An edge group may be understood as a simpler way to specifying multiple edges, with the assumption that all of them share one list of attributes.
 The other way is adding individual edges to an edge collection separately, with the head or tail node repeated multiple times.

-❕ Note that *DotEndpoint* is implicitly convertible from *string*.
+There are two types that represent edge groups: *DotEndpointGroup* and *DotSubgraphEndpoint*.
+They may be used interchangibly, but the former enables specifying a port for any endpoint, which is not possible when *DotSubgraphEndpoint* is used.